-*Please note: Currently due to COVID-19 our birth centre at Samuel Johnson Community Hospital is temporarily closed.
+*Please note: Our birth centre at Samuel Johnson Community Hospital is temporarily closed.

 Maternity Unit, Royal Derby Hospital